 Fringe Benefits are applied to all University personnel salaries and wages.
-They are a direct charge to cover such items as social security, worker’s compensation, unemployment payments, insurance, etc. Appropriate fringe rates by employee type are found here: FY 2017 Fringe Rates and FY 2016 Fringe Rates.
+They are a direct charge to cover such items as social security, worker’s compensation, unemployment payments, insurance, etc. Appropriate fringe rates by employee type are found here.

 Facilities and Administrative Costs